Tobacco Free Campus

 Students or visitors found using any form of tobacco or smoking alternatives on campus will be subject to the following procedures.

-Students or visitors will receive a written warning from Campus Security reminding them of the college tobacco use guidelines and the designated smoking areas.
+Students or visitors will receive a written warning from Campus Security reminding them of the tobacco-free campus guidelines.

 Students and visitors will receive a $10.00 fine from Campus Security.
 Students will be warned that any further violations will result in a higher fine and referral to the Director of Student Development for a Code of Conduct Violation.
 Visitors will be advised that any future violations will result in a higher fine and being banned from the campus.